Where to stay

 Plan the rest of your Smokies trip

-Use the next few decisions to keep Gatlinburg useful instead of letting the mountain-town menu get too loud.
+Use the next few decisions to keep Gatlinburg helpful instead of letting the mountain-town menu get too loud.

 Cabins vs downtown